meltano/meltano/docs/src/docs/getting-started.md

 meltano init carbon
 ```

-This will create a new directory named `carbon` and initialize Meltano's basic directory structure inside it.
+This will create a new directory named `carbon` in the current directory and initialize Meltano's basic directory structure inside it.

 ## Start the application